nikogura/nikogura.com/NikOguraResume.md

 It had a friendly user interface allowed non-technical users in multiple countries to create and deploy SSL Certificates in a secure manner.
 The application saved the company over $1M based on vendor bids for similar systems.

 What's even slicker is I taught myself Java to do it.
 From what I hear, they're still using it today.
-I don't know whether I should be proud of that or scared- it was, after all my first Java app.
+I don't know whether I should be proud of that - or scared - it was, after all my first Java app.
 I'm sure they've polished off it's rough edges by now.
 I hope.

 ### Designed a Credit Card PAN Encryption and Tokenization System
 It was scalable.
 It was highly available.
 It was downright nasty to try to exploit.
 It encrypted and masked credit card numbers for a Merchant Acquiring systems (Credit Card Authorization and Settlement).